How to hire employees in Thailand through an employer of record (EOR) [2024]

 Example: Let’s say you hire two hourly Thai employees who live in different provinces that have separate overtime pay requirements.

-When you use an EOR in Thailand, it will generate separate employment agreements to account for the Bangkok resident being eligible for 1.5x base pay after 48 hours in a workweek or nine hours per workday, and the Samut Prakan resident getting the overtime rate after eight hours in a workday.
+When you use an EOR in Thailand, it will generate separate employment agreements to account for regional differences in wages and overtime laws.

 Step #4: Run payroll